KirkHunter/kaggle-airbnb/README.md

 engineering whereby I used empirical probability estimates for a given destination as a feature in the logistic regression model.

-calculate_ndcg.R is my script which allows me to reproduce the unique scoring system used for this competition.
+calculate_ndcg.R is a script which allows me to reproduce the unique scoring system used for this competition.
 More on NDCG here https://www.kaggle.com/wiki/NormalizedDiscountedCumulativeGain